Our friends brought their best tacos and margaritas game (and their appetites) to this tasty, summertime cook-off!

 My competition included Rebecca's Asian-inspired soft tacos.
 They were loaded with juicy, seasoned chicken, a delicious peanut sauce from Thai Kitchen, red cabbage, and fresh cilantro.

-The peanut sauce and crisp cabbage were an unexpected twist on traditional taco fillings.
-They were amazing.
-My daughter declared these here favorite of the savory tacos, and others agreed because the tacos disappeared quickly!
+The peanut sauce and crisp cabbage were an unexpected twist on traditional taco fillings, and they were amazing.
+My daughter declared these her favorite of the savory tacos—and others obviously agreed because they disappeared quickly!

 Continuing on the theme of creative taco twists, the third savory taco contender was from the team of Chris and Rob who used Smoked Pork Butt, made at Rob's.
 The smoky, shredded pork was paired with a flavorful Quick Spicy Kimchee.